 So you see that this seemingly easy task could end up completely disorient a fella at first.
 So what are the steps one can take to ensure a trouble-free transition?

 The first logical step would be theoretical work.
 What we mean by that is, before setting off for a new environment where you will be driving, you have to take time to familiarize yourself not just with the rules and regulations of the new place vis-a-vis road behavior, but also habits and quirks of its people when it comes to driving.
 And lack of resources is not a valid excuse anymore.
 Scour the internet for all the data you can find on the new environment, and memorize, for example, the way they go around roundabouts, or whether or not your are allowed to make a right at a red.
 These little details go a long way to minimize the stress level once you find yourself on the road for real.
+If you happen to get stressed on the road, products like CBD Oil UK can be used.
 Do not assume that rules are basically the same everywhere and that you can wing it.
 In most European countries they operate based on a strike system and enough offences could result in your license being taken away.
 And in America you could go to jail.

 You could also hit YouTube or other video sharing sites and look for actual footage of the city you are travelling to.
 A neat feature of these sites is that you will always find some people who have filmed their entire commute by a dashcam or something, so you get a first-hand look at what it’s like driving on those streets, how much space the people there usually leave between them and the car in front – if they stop four car lengths behind or, like London van drivers, stick their nose up the front cart’s bottom – and you get a good idea of how they treat the traffic lines and graphics and basically what they mean.
 This way, when the time comes for you to get your new license there, you have already mastered the important stuff and breath through the exam.
 Again, do not trust your gut, because it is attuned to your old driving habits which don’t work elsewhere.